Pixyz: a Python library for developing deep generative models: Proposed library: Pixyz

 In this section, we describe our proposed library, Pixyz, which is based on Python and uses PyTorch to design DNNs, takes samples from probability distributions, calculates their likelihoods, and optimizes them.

-Pixyz consists of a hierarchical framework with three APIs.
-As shown in Figure~\ref{fig:graph}, the implementation flow is as follows: (1) define probability distributions in the neural networks ({\bf Distribution API}), (2) design a probabilistic model by calculating the product of probability distributions and defining the objective function ({\bf Loss API}), and (3) learn to optimize the defined objective function ({\bf Model API}).
+Pixyz consists of a step-by-step framework with three APIs.
+As shown in Figure~\ref{fig:graph}, the implementation flow is as follows: (1-1) define probability distributions by the neural networks ({\bf Distribution API}), (1-2) design a probabilistic model by calculating the product of probability distributions ({\bf Distribution API}), (2) design the objective function ({\bf Loss API}), and (3) learn to optimize the defined objective function ({\bf Model API}).
+Figure~\ref{fig:vae} shows a concrete implementation example of VAEs (Equation~\ref{eq:elbo}) that supplements the explanation of each API.

-Each API is described in turn below.
-Figure~\ref{fig:vae} shows a concrete implementation example, so please refer to it in the explanation of each API.
+The advantage of this step-by-step implementation by APIs is that they do not interfere with each other, which makes for a concise and intuitive implementation.
+Below, we explain how each API contributes to a concise and intuitive implementation with sample implementations.